Unified field theoretical approach to deep and recurrent neuronal networks: Unified field theoretical approach to RNNs and DNNs

 Enforcing the auxiliary variables through Dirac-$\delta$ constraints, analogous to \prettyref{eq:Dirac_Fourier} (see \prettyref{app:replicated-Field-theory-DNN-RNN} for details), leads to the prior distribution

 where the distribution $C,\tilde{C}\sim\exp\left(\mathcal{S}_{\mathrm{aux}}(C,\tilde{C})\right)$ is described by the action

-Here, $\nu_{a}=n_{a}/n$ with $n_{-1}\equiv n_{\text{in}}$ is the size of a layer in the DNN relative to the size of the RNN.
+To account for possible differences in layer widths in DNNs, we here introduce $\nu_{a}=n_{a}/n=\mathcal{O}(1)$ as the relative network widths with respect to some reference $n$.
+For RNNs, all layers have the same width so that $\nu_{a>0}=1$.
+For the input we have $n_{-1}\equiv n_{\text{in}}$.
+Lastly, we assume that the output size $n_{\mathrm{out}}$ does not scale with $n$, i.e., $n_{\mathrm{out}}=O(1)$, such that the only $O(n)$ contribution in the $\langle\cdot\rangle_{C,\tilde{C}}$ expectation in \prettyref{eq:single_output_prob} is due to \prettyref{eq:RNN_decoupled_action}.
 The recurrent part and the input, which decouple in the neurons, are together described for the DNN by